admin822/GAEL4J/README.md

 4. > what are the erasure policies? specificly, when there is a row in the database, 4 columns of that row are private data, the rest are not, what then?
 Delete the whole row?
 Render private data as null?
 5. > Do we need to put GAEL's objects into Spring Container? what are the pros and cons?
 6. > If the application uses ORMs(hibernate, mybatis etc.) to handle DB interactions, do we need to follow this custom, what are the pros and cons?
+7. > If the answer to the previous question is no, then we will have to handle user database connection and interaction ourselves, how are we supposed to do that? with ORMs? plain JDBC?